 It’s estimated that 6 percent to 10 percent of K-12 students — some say as many as 20 percent — struggle with reading disorders of some kind.
 Dyslexia, a learning difficulty with reading or interpreting words, letters and symbols, became a federal definition of disability in 1970, though the term was rarely used back then.
 In the past decade a grassroots dyslexia movement has gained momentum across the country, led by parents who are frustrated with what they perceive to be the ineffectiveness or unresponsiveness of school systems.

-“There’s been this philosophy that if you just put books in front of kids, they will naturally read,” says Scott Decker, an associate professor of psychology at the University of South Carolina and director of the school psychology program.
+“There’s been this philosophy that if you just put books in front of kids, they will naturally read,” says Scott Decker, an associate professor of psychology at the University of South Carolina's College of Arts and Sciences and director of the school psychology program.
 “That happens for some kids.
 It clearly will not happen for a kid with dyslexia.”

 For much of his academic career, Decker has conducted research aimed at learning more about the neurological underpinnings of dyslexia.
 He has also devoted considerable time to fine tuning tests that can determine whether a child has a reading disorder or is simply on a delayed trajectory.
 His work has become familiar to parent networks; many across South Carolina and beyond (including parents interviewed for this article) have brought their children to Decker’s university lab for assessment and to participate in his dyslexia research.